shilad/wikibrain/tutorial/installation.md

 You can either install WikiBrain by downloading the zip file containing the WikiBrain jars and dependencies or referencing the WikiBrain maven artifacts.
  While maven requires a bit of initial setup, we strongly recommend using it.

-#### Installing using jars
+#### Installing using the single uber-jar

-1. Download the [latest WikiBrain zip file](http://shilad.com/wikibrain/wikibrain-and-deps-{{ site.wbversion }}.zip) containing the WikiBrain jars and their dependencies.
+1. Download the [latest WikiBrain jar file](http://shilad.com/wikibrain/wikibrain-withdeps-{{ site.wbversion }}.jar) containing the WikiBrain jars and their dependencies.
-2. Extract the zip file.
+2. In your IDE, add the jar to your classpath.
-3. In your IDE, add all jars in the zip file to your classpath.
+3. As an alternative, you can also download a [zipfile](http://shilad.com/wikibrain/wikibrain-withdeps-{{ site.wbversion }}.zip) containing the individual wikibrain jars and dependencies.

 #### Installing using maven